 Therapy dogs don’t have to be any particular breed or size, but should have solid temperaments, excellent impulse control and be extremely sociable.
 Most therapy dog training begins with the basics, and progresses to skills classes that prepare them to pass the American Kennel Club’s Canine Good Citizen (CGC) test.
 From there, individual training should follow the path defined by the handler’s therapy dog agency of choice.
 National organizations such as The Delta Society and Therapy Dogs International (TDI) have chapters and representatives in most regions of the US.
 There are also many local agencies one can join that provide standards and support for dog/handler teams who want to do therapy work.

 Therapy dog teams can be found visiting folks confined to hospitals, convalescent homes, senior/nursing homes and other therapeutic centers.
 They also visit senior centers and schools where kids can read to them.
-One of the newest therapy dog venues is in our courts systems, where they can be found providing a secure, calming influence to witnesses (particularly kids) in preparation for the stress of providing their testimony.
+One of the newest therapy dog venues is in our court systems, where they can be found providing a secure, calming influence to witnesses (particularly kids) in preparation for the stress of providing their testimony.

 Therapy dogs do not have any legal rights to enter any facility, except for those that welcome them for visits.
 Essentially, outside the facilities where they are working, therapy dogs enjoy no more rights and privileges than any other pet dog.